-I saw an interesting panel discussion at the Healthcare Financial Management Association's Annual National Institute this summer that featured some refreshingly straight talk from three individuals who are often operating on opposite sides of the healthcare cost debate.
+I saw an interesting panel discussion at the Healthcare Financial Management Association’s Annual National Institute this summer that featured some refreshingly straight talk from three individuals who are often operating from three different corners of the healthcare cost debate.

-This particular session focused on consumer-directed healthcare and its effects on health plans and hospitals, as well as how banks might help bridge the gap between two sectors of healthcare that are highly suspicious of each other's motives.
+The session focused on consumer-directed healthcare and its effects on health plans and hospitals, as well as how banks might help bridge the gap between the two healthcare sectors.
 Unquestionably, consumer-directed healthcare is becoming more prevalent.
 And surprisingly, there was little disagreement in this group about why: employer cost-shifting.

 Good question.
-I don't know if anyone has a definitive answer yet, but there is some hope, because at least three of the top leaders in their subsector of healthcare realize what will kill it more quickly than anything, and that's shifting risk back onto the providers.
-Jeff Hankoff, MD, who is president of CIGNA HealthCare in Glendale, CA, says his company is testing a new card-based system for its members that is being rolled out in limited markets right now.
-CIGNA's patients present the card upon registration, and once a CPT code is requested, CIGNA's servers will immediately provide information to the provider about what the member's responsibility is and what the provider should expect to be paid at point of service.
-He expects to see similar products from other health plans--and soon.
-As a doctor who spent 20 years in private practice, he says without hyperbole that shifting risk back onto providers will not only kill consumer-directed care, but the healthcare system as we know it.
+Jeff Hankoff, MD, president of CIGNA HealthCare in Glendale, CA, says his company is testing a new card-based system in which CIGNA’s patients present the card upon registration, and once a CPT code is requested, CIGNA’s servers will provide information about the member’s responsibility and what the provider should expect to be paid.
+He expects to see similar products from other health plans soon.
+As a doctor who spent 20 years in private practice, he says without hyperbole that shifting risk back to providers will not only kill consumer-directed care, but also the healthcare system as we know it.

-Regardless of the level of success that products like CIGNA's smart card achieve in helping reduce bad debt, Barbour is determined not to let risk-shifting eat away his hospital's bottom line.
-"We have this potential for a tremendous increase in bad debt," he worries.
-But he's not out of strategies to deal with it; Montefiore is working on powerful number-crunching tools to determine where bad debt originates.
-And Barbour is determined to hold payers' feet to the fire.
-"We've already put our payers on notice that if we can confirm that the bad debt is coming from their patients, we'll send them a bill."
+Regardless of the success that products like CIGNA’s smart card achieve in reducing bad debt, Barbour is determined not to let risk-shifting eat away his hospital’s bottom line.
+“We have this potential for a tremendous increase in bad debt,” he worries.
+But he’s not out of ideas to deal with it; Montefiore is working on number-crunching tools to determine where bad debt originates.
+And Barbour is determined to hold payers accountable.
+“We’ve already put our payers on notice that if we can confirm that the bad debt is coming from their patients, we’ll send them a bill.”